 Make the documentation clear and understandable for the intended audience.
 Use simple language, organized structures, and visual aids when necessary to enhance comprehension.

-Ensure that the documentation covers all relevant aspects of the subject matter.
+Ensure that the documentation covers all relevant information regarding the subject matter.
 Avoid leaving out crucial details that users or stakeholders might need to effectively use or understand the product, service, or process.

 What Kinds of Documents Require Documentation Services?